XinyiWang-Jessica/TNC-BirdSense-Workflows/README.md

 Yet Another Gmail [yagmail](https://yagmail.readthedocs.io/en/latest/) is applied to send emails automatically.
 It requires sign-in process to authorize.
 Follow the instructions to obtain the [Gmail App password](https://support.google.com/mail/answer/185833?hl=en).
 Then, add the password to the repo secret with the name of GMAIL_PWD.

 ### GitHub Repository Secret Set Up
 GitHub Repository secrets allow saving passwords, API tokens, and other sensitive information.
 The secrets created are available for GitHub Actions workflows.
-Follow the [instrution to create and use prepository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and complete the steps below:
+Follow the [instructions to create and use repository secrets](https://docs.github.com/en/actions/security-guides/encrypted-secrets) and complete the steps below:
   1. Go to repository Settings and create required secrets in the Security section
   2. Using secrets in the workflow .yml file